- vernakalant hydrochloride

 Clinically significant adverse reactions observed in clinical trials included hypotension and ventricular arrhythmia. (see sections 4.4 Hypotension, Congestive Heart Failure).

 Bradycardia was observed predominantly at the time of conversion to sinus rhythm.
-With a significantly higher conversion rate in patients treated with BRINAVESS, the incidence of bradycardia events was higher within the first 2 hours in vernakalant treated patients than in placebo-treated patients (5.4% versus 3.8%, respectively).
+With a significantly higher conversion rate in patients treated with vernakalant, the incidence of bradycardia events was higher within the first 2 hours in vernakalant treated patients than in placebo-treated patients (1.6 % versus 0 %, respectively).
 Of the patients who did not convert to sinus rhythm, the incidence of bradycardia events in the first 2 hours post-dose was similar in placebo and vernakalant treated groups (4.0% and 3.8%, respectively).
-In general, bradycardia responded well to discontinuation of BRINAVESS and/or administration of atropine.
+In general, bradycardia responded well to discontinuation of treatment and/or administration of atropine.

-Atrial fibrillation patients receiving BRINAVESS have a higher incidence of converting to atrial flutter within the first 2 hours post-dose (10% versus 2.5% in placebo).
+Atrial fibrillation patients receiving vernakalant have a higher incidence of converting to atrial flutter within the first 2 hours post-dose (1.2 % versus 0 % in placebo).
 With continuation of the medicine infusion as recommended above, the majority of these patients continue to convert to sinus rhythm.
 In the remaining patients, electrical cardioversion can be recommended.
-In clinical studies to date, patients who developed atrial flutter following treatment with BRINAVESS did not develop 1:1 atrioventricular conduction.
-However, in post-marketing experience very rare cases of atrial flutter with 1:1 atrioventricular conduction are observed.
+In clinical studies to date, patients who developed atrial flutter following treatment with vernakalant did not develop 1:1 atrioventricular conduction.
+However, in post-marketing experience rare cases of atrial flutter with 1:1 atrioventricular conduction are observed.

 Reporting of suspected adverse reactions